Student Practice Education

 Affiliations

-A signed Affiliation Agreement outlining the roles and responsibilities between the school and BC Children’s Hospital and BC Women’s Hospital + Health Centre is required.
+We require a signed affiliation agreement outlining the roles and responsibilities between the school and BC Children’s Hospital and/or BC Women’s Hospital + Health Centre.
 This agreement addresses the risks in the relationship for both organizations and their employees, patients, clients, residents and students.

 Your school should provide the coordinator with:

-If your program is approved, we will send the provincially approved Affiliation Agreement to the school.
-We do not sign agreements that have been prepared by schools; we sign our provincially approved Affiliation Agreements only.
+If we approve your program, we will send the provincially approved affiliation agreement to the school.
+We do not sign agreements that have been prepared by schools; we only sign our provincially approved affiliation agreements.

 Review the terms of the Affiliation Agreement Template.

-Find more information on the PHSA Student Practice Website and Provincial Practice Education Guidelines of BC (Section 1-1: Placement Process).
+Find more information on the PHSA Student Practice Education web page and Provincial Practice Education Guidelines of BC (Section 1-1: Placement Process).

 Coordination